openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    -  The object reference subexpression of the left-hand operand is evaluated.
-If this evaluation completes abruptly, then so does the assignment expression, the right-hand operand and the index subexpression are not evaluated, and the assignment does not occur.
+If this evaluation completes abruptly, then so does the assignment expression.
+In that case, the right-hand operand and the index subexpression are not evaluated, and the assignment does not occur.

    -  If this evaluation completes normally, the index subexpression of the left-hand operand is evaluated.
-It the evaluation completes abruptly, then so does the assignment expression, the right-hand operand is not evaluated, and the assignment does not occur.
+If the evaluation completes abruptly, then so does the assignment expression.
+In that case, the right-hand operand is not evaluated, and the assignment does not occur.

-   -  If this evaluation completes normally, the value of the object reference subexpression and the value of index subexpression are saved, and then the right-hand operand is evaluated.
-If the evaluation completes abruptly, then so does the assignment expression, and the assignment does not occur.
+   -  If this evaluation completes normally, the the value of the object reference subexpression and the value of index subexpression are saved, then the right-hand operand is evaluated.
+If the evaluation completes abruptly, then so does the assignment expression.
+In that case, the assignment does not occur.

-   -  If this evaluation completes normally, the saved values of the object reference subexpression and index subexpression (as the *key*) are used to get the *value* that is mapped to the *key* (see :ref:`Record Indexing Expression`), this *value* and the value of the right-hand operand are used to perform the binary operation as indicated by the compound assignment operator.
-If the operation completes abruptly, then so does the assignment expression, and the assignment does not occur.
+   -  If this evaluation completes normally, the saved values of the object reference subexpression and index subexpression (as the *key*) are used to get the *value* that is mapped to the *key* (see :ref:`Record Indexing Expression`), then this *value*, and the value of the right-hand operand are used to perform the binary operation as indicated by the compound assignment operator.
+If the operation completes abruptly, then so does the assignment expression.
+In that case, the assignment does not occur.

-   -  If this evaluation completes normally, the result of the binary operation is stored as the key-value pair in the record instance (as in :ref:`Simple Assignment Operator`).
+   -  If this evaluation completes normally, then the result of the binary operation is stored as the key-value pair in the record instance (as in :ref:`Simple Assignment Operator`).